madekeye/grc-portfolio/playbooks/Incident_Handlers_Journal.md

-# 📘 Incident Handler’s Journal – Michael Adekeye
+# 📘 Incident Handler’s Journal – Michael A.

 This journal captures key experiences and reflections from practical cybersecurity investigations, covering triage, analysis, and response processes.